syncom/r10edocker/README.md

   container.
 Unlike in "artifacts", the external data path can be either a file or a directory.
 However, the source and destination paths for the same external datum must be of the same type (file or directory) when instantiated.
+- "include_ca_bundle" dictates a root CA bundle from the `cacert` package of nixpkgs will be installed in the container image.
+If the value of this field is set to `true` the root CA bundle will be included in the container, which is useful and possibly necessary if your application uses TLS and the system-wide trusted CA store; otherwise if this field is set to `false` or absent from the configuration file, no root CA bundle will be installed in the container.

 #### Generate r10e build scripts, and build